microsoft/CameraTraps/api/batch_processing/README.md

 [x, y, width_of_box, height_of_box]
 ```

 where `(x, y)` is the upper-left corner of the detection bounding box.
-The coordinates and box width and height are relative to the width and height of the image.
+The coordinates and box width and height are *relative* to the width and height of the image.
+Note that this is different from the coordinate format used in the [COCO Camera Traps](data_management/README.md) databases, which are in absolute coordinates.

 The detection category `category` can be interpreted using the `detection_categories` dictionary.